Kong/docs.konghq.com/app/enterprise/1.5.x/property-reference.md

 **Default:** `off`

 Path for Status API request access logs.
-The default value of `off` implies that loggin for this API is disabled by default.
+The default value of `off` implies that login for this API is disabled by default.

 If this value is a relative path, it will be placed under the `prefix` location.